 Thus, again under normal circumstances, employees who by the nature of their profession are exposed to the virus (health care workers, first responders, etc.) would be more likely to be covered under workers’ compensation.
 For other workers, while it may be possible to for an employee to assert that his or her job involved greater risk (such as when there is an outbreak at a building or plant), coverage would be assessed on a case-by-case basis.
 The employee would also have to establish that he or she in fact contracted the virus from exposure at work instead of as a member of the general public.
 Finally, many states have a list of compensable diseases in their workers’ compensation statute, which at this point would not be likely to include COVID-19.

 Some states have, however, issued rules to specifically address workers’ compensation coverage for employees who contract COVID-19 and who have remained in jobs working onsite.
-For example, Illinois has issued an emergency rule establishing a rebuttable presumption that first responders and front-line workers who contract COVID-19 did so due to exposure at work.
-The definition of front-line workers includes “crucial personnel” identified in a previous executive order such as grocery and pharmacy employees, mail and delivery service providers, production workers manufacturing critical products or in critical industries, and agricultural workers (including those involved in cannabis production).
-Minnesota passed a similar law although with a narrower definition of front-line workers.
+For example, Minnesota passed legislation that creates a presumption for workers' compensation coverage for first responders and certain health and child care workers who contract COVID-19.
 New Jersey has pending legislation, and it is likely that other states will follow suit.

 VI.
 Practical Realities: Sick Leave Considerations